|

 Most of the inventory is comprised of donations from households

-auction; and several items that we produce or re-make in the
+and estates; and several items that we produce or re-make in

 the businesses.
-Another 15 people work with the food,
+Another 12-15 people work with the

-upgrading the property and vehicles.
-Full time work is
+or upgrading the property and vehicles.
+Full time work

-35 hours a week.
-Your wages are enough to cover all your community
+is 37.5 hours a week.
+Your wages are enough to cover all your

-expenses plus up to about $300 per month.
+community expenses plus up to about $400 per month.
 Some members

-may also be eligible for profit sharing at the end of the year.
+may also be eligible for bonuses at the end of the year.
+Usually

-Usually about 25 people work outside the community and pay their
+about 25 people work outside the community and pay their expenses.

 Most of Ganas shares a strong work ethic.